skwp/dotfiles/README.md

  * Cmd-Space to autocomplete.
 Tab for snipmate snippets.
  * `Cmd-k` and `Cmd-d` to type underscores and dashes (use Shift), since they are so common in code but so far away from home row
- * `Cmd-k` and `Cmd-d` to type underscores and dashes (use Shift), since they are so common in code but so far away from home row
  * `Ctrl-l` to insert a => hashrocket (thanks @garybernhardt)
  * `,.` to go to last edit location (same as `'.`) because the apostrophe is hard on the pinky
  * `,ci` to change inside any set of quotes/brackets/etc